rmccrystal/APCS/Created Problems/Primes (Chapter 1).md

 ## Specification
 In `primes.c` in `~chapter1/primes`, write a program that prompts a user for a number n and then reports (via `printf`) a comma separated list of all primes below that number.
+If the number given is not a whole number, your program should ask for the input again.